superbrothers/kubernetes-docs/kubectl_delete.md

  Note that the delete command does NOT do resource version checks, so if someone submits an update to a resource right when you submit a delete, their update will be lost along with the rest of the resource.

- After a CustomResourceDefinition is deleted, invalidation of discovery cache may take up to 10 minutes.
+ After a CustomResourceDefinition is deleted, invalidation of discovery cache may take up to 6 hours.
 If you don't want to wait, you might want to run "kubectl api-resources" to refresh the discovery cache.

 ```
 kubectl delete ([-f FILENAME] | [-k DIRECTORY] | TYPE [(NAME | -l label | --all)])